m1hn34/awesome-exapunks/README.md

 Solutions for Exapunks levels, with separate files for each optimisation category where relevant (not all levels will have 3 files).
 Note that the table below does not indicate one solution that has the indicated scores, rather, the solutions for each category have said scores.
 Additionally, hacker battles will not be included here.
+Levels marked as `NYI` are not yet completed.

  |                       Level                       | Cycles | Size | Activity |
  |  ------------------------------------------------ | :----: | :--: | :------: |